11/12/17: Rev. Richard Hogue talks about Practicing Hope in the Dark in his recent sermon.

 Guest speaker, Catherine Campbell reminds us all that doubt is temporary and to stay true to our faith.

-In a recent sermon, Mother Brenda reminds us that Easter is a symbol of renewal and new life.
+Mother Brenda reminds us that Easter is a symbol of renewal and new life.

 Mother Brenda reminds us all to be God's body in the world.